rails-api/active_model_serializers/docs/general/rendering.md

     }
   }
 ```
 Note: the `Attributes` adapter (default) does not include a resource root.
-You also will not be able to override the 'data' root if you are using the :json_api adapter.
+You also will not be able to create a single top-level root if you are using the :json_api adapter.

 #### serializer